oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 As with individual IP addresses, the information in an IPv4 header is no greater than the 24 byte RFC 791 lexical value regardless of data format.

+[Section 2](#2-information-modeling-overview) discusses information vs. data, information modeling, and related concepts in more detail.

 ### 1.1.4 Information Modeling Goals and Principles

 Lexical values are concrete visualizable representations of information,